 DDoS protection is also enhanced through IP Anycast, a networking technique built into the Verizon Media Platform Delivery network.
 It allows for multiple servers to share the same IP address.
-Based on the location of a user request, routers send it to the closest endpoint, reducing latency and increasing redundancy.
+Routers send it to the closest endpoint based on the location of a user request, reducing latency and increasing redundancy.
 IP Anycast uses the CDN’s scale to protect against large volumetric or DDOS attacks.
 Each server within the CDN absorbs portions of the attack resulting in less strain on the server and network.

-To validate these benefits, Verizon Media’s performance engineering team created a test environment to ensure results were the same or better when behind the CDN—including error rates, response times and time behind live—for both HLS and DASH manifests.
+To validate these benefits, Edgio’s performance engineering team created a test environment to ensure results were the same or better when behind the CDN — including error rates, response times and time behind live — ,for both HLS and DASH manifests.

 The test compared:

 Each zone had a target of 250,000 concurrent simulated live viewers for a total of 1 million, with 500,000 going through the CDN.
-Clients were given a 10 to 1 ratio of HLS vs. DASH, meaning that for every 10 HLS viewers generated, there would be one DASH viewer generated.
-The channel viewers used had frequent, higher-than-normal ad breaks designed to over-stress the system—30 second ad breaks once a minute, resulting in 30 seconds of content followed by 30 seconds of ads.
+Clients were given a 10 to 1 ratio of HLS vs. DASH, meaning that for every 10 HLS viewers generated, there would be one DASH viewer.
+The channel viewers used had frequent, higher-than-normal ad breaks designed to over-stress the system — 30-second ad breaks once a minute, resulting in 30 seconds of content followed by 30 seconds of ads.
 The initial viewer ramp-up was more than 700 viewers per second, simulating a fast start to a live event.

 Our initial testing revealed some performance degradation on the zones behind the CDN, resulting in clients experiencing increased response times and timeout errors.
 To resolve these issues, we made two changes.